alltheplaces/alltheplaces/DATA_FORMAT.md

 # All The Places Data Format

-The output of the periodic run of all spiders posted on https://www.alltheplaces.xyz/ is a single GeoJSON `FeatureCollection` where each `Feature` contains the data for a single scraped item.
-The file is gzipped to save space on disk.
+The output of the periodic run of all spiders posted on https://www.alltheplaces.xyz/ is a .tar.gz collection of each spider's output.
+Each spider produces a single GeoJSON `FeatureCollection` where each `Feature` contains the data for a single scraped item.
+Along with the GeoJSON output, the collection includes logs and statistics, which can help understand what happened during the spider's run.

 ## Identifier

 Each GeoJSON feature has an `id` field.
 The ID is a hash based on the `ref` and `@spider` fields and should be consistent between builds.
 You might use this to determine if new objects show up or disappear between builds.
+Occasionally, the authors of spiders will change the spider name or the website we spider will change the identifiers used for the store.
+In these cases, the ID field in our output will change dramatically.
+At this time, we don't make an attempt to link the old and new IDs.

 ## Geometry